 Kate moved to Eau Claire in 2002 to take a job as the Web Librarian in McIntyre Library.
 In 2005, she moved to the English Department where she taught first year composition, as well as literature and creative writing courses.
 She returned to the library in 2013.
 In addition to her work at the university, she serves as the Poetry Editor for the literary journal Barstow & Grand.

-Library Liaison Areas: English, Women’s, Gender, and Sexuality Studies, and College of Business.
+Library Liaison Areas: English, Music and Theatre, Women’s, Gender, and Sexuality Studies, Economics and the College of Business.

 University of Illinois at Urbana-Champaign

 MS in Library and Information Science, May 2002

 MFA in English (Creative Writing), May 1998

 BA in Cultural Anthropology, May 1993